tfwu/iVMCL-Release/docs/classification_training.md

 - Select a configuration file at the cloned `iVMCL-Release/mmdetection/configs_ivmcl`, or create a new one accordingly.
     - `E.g.`, consider `aognet_12m_an_imagenet.py`
 - Check `data_root` in a configuration file to make sure it points to the correct directory
+- Change the training hyperparameters if needed, `e.g.`, batch_size
 - Run the script to train
     ```shell
     cd iVMCL-Release/mmdetection